 - Accelerate New Product & Service Development.
 We are accelerating the development of innovative products and services to provide customers with solutions that enhance yield and productivity and reduce lifetime cost of ownership. - Grow Recurring Revenue.
 We are capitalizing on our extensive installed base to expand recurring revenue from aftermarket parts and services, equipment leases, consumables and our Airport Services offerings. - Execute Impact Initiatives.
 We are enhancing organic growth through initiatives that enable us to sell the entire FoodTech portfolio globally, including enhancing our international sales and support infrastructure, localizing targeted products for emerging markets, and strategic cross selling of products.
-In AeroTech, we plan to continue to develop advanced military product offering and customer support capability to service global military customers.
+In AeroTech, we plan to continue to develop advanced defense product offering and customer support capability to service global defense customers.
 Additionally, our impact initiatives are designed to support the reduction in operating costs including strategic sourcing, relentless continuous improvement (lean) efforts, and the optimization of organizational structure. - Maintain a Disciplined Acquisition Program.
 We are also continuing our strategic acquisition program focused on companies that add complementary products, which enable us to offer more comprehensive solutions to customers, and meet our strict economic criteria for returns and synergies.

-We developed the JBT Operating System in 2018, introducing a new level of process rigor across the Company beginning in 2019.
-The system is designed to standardize and streamline reporting and problem resolution processes for increased visibility, efficiency, effectiveness and productivity in all business units.
+We operate under the JBT Operating System which provides a level of process rigor across the Company and is designed to standardize and streamline reporting and problem resolution processes for increased visibility, efficiency, effectiveness and productivity in all business units.